syncfusion-content/winui-docs/winui/Time-Picker/Dropdown-Customization.md

 ## Change the number of time cells to be shown in the dropdown

-You can change the number of dropdown cells to be shown in the drop down time spinner by using the [`VisibleItemsCount`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_VisibleItemsCount) property.
+You can change the number of dropdown cells to be shown in the dropdown time spinner by using the [`VisibleItemsCount`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_VisibleItemsCount) property.
 The default value of `VisibleItemsCount` property is `-1`.

 N> When `DropDownHeight` and `VisibleItemsCount` properties are set, `VisibleItemsCount` property have higher precedence.